-Lauren Greutman is dedicated to helping others save money.
-Saving is something that financial coach Greutman struggled with for years.
+Lauren (Greutman) Cobello is dedicated to helping others save money.
+Saving is something that financial coach Cobello struggled with for years.
 Her inability to save led to $40,000 of debt.
-But through dedication and simple changes, Greutman and her husband pulled themselves out of debt to reach a point of financial security.
+But through dedication and simple changes, Cobello and her husband pulled themselves out of debt to reach a point of financial security.
 Now she shares her knowledge and experiences so that others can avoid the same money mistakes that she made.
 So if you need help saving money, here’s some helpful advice from a former spender.
 You can also work with a financial advisor to get the advice you may need for your own unique financial situation.

 Now that everything is out in the open, it’s time to create a new budget.
 A budget will help ensure that you don’t spend more money than you want to.
 Your exact budget will vary based on your financial situation.
 Do you want to buy a home in the near future?
 Then saving for the down payment will be part of your budget.